-Disputes in the Courts or Tribunals may result in costs orders being made in a client’s favour or against them.
+Disputes in the courts or employment tribunals may result in costs orders being made in a client’s favour or against them.

-In most Employment Tribunal proceedings and cases, clients should therefore assume that they will have to bear their own costs and should always bear in mind the possibility of a costs award against them.
+In most employment tribunal cases, clients should therefore assume that they will have to bear their own costs and should always keep in mind the possibility of a costs award against them.
 However, we will advise further on this aspect of matters in each case.

-In relation to each matter, clients will know the name of the particular lawyer or lawyers who will work with them.
-In relation to every matter, there will be a client partner who will have overall responsibility for a client’s work.
+What’s more, in relation to every matter, there will always be a client partner who will have overall responsibility for a client’s work.

-For more information on funding and our fees, including Employment Tribunal proceedings, please click on the specific link below.
+Find out more about our values and how we work at JFH Law here, or for more information on funding and our fees, please click on the specific link below:

 Get in touch with our dedicated JFH Law today to see how our tailored services can help you.